dre7283/Project_2/README.md

 ## Description

 Ohio is a great place to live and explore.
 This Blog allow anyone to put in their experience with anything including event, dining or places that they visit.
-It will let you to add the event or places you perosnally experienced and review with rating and allow you comment it.
+It will let you to add the event or places you personally experienced and added to the homepage.
+In order to put in your experience, you will need to create user id and password.
+Once your account is set, it will allow you to create new post or add addition comment to post already made by other.

-## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

 ## Usage